Human-Cenetered-Robot-Learning-Workshop/icra-2025/index.md

         <li>Efficient fine-tuning of pre-trained large models for embodied AI</li>
         <li>Applications in human-robot interaction and collaboration</li>
     </ul>
-    Accepted papers will be presented as spotlight talks and the posters, and will be made available on the workshop website with the authors’ consent.
+    Accepted papers will be presented as spotlight talks and/or posters.
+The accepted papers will be made available on the workshop website with the authors’ consent.
 All papers will be presented on-site during the workshop.
     <br>
     <br>
     <h4 class="mb-3">Submission Guidelines</h4>